Washington Union High School: The Hatchet

 The Hatchet is the student newspaper at Washington Union High School.
 Students write about anything ranging from music, entertainment, sports, school news, community news, and more.
 The students who write the Hatchet are very dedicated as well.

 Measure W

 In November 2012, voters in the Washington Unified School district were asked to vote on "Measure W." The bond passed with almost 73 percent.
 A 55 percent supermajority was required.
 Measure W is a $22 million bond measure for school improvements.
-The first goal for the bond is the updating of the football stadium.
+The first goal for the bond was the updating of the football stadium.

 MEASURE W: "To better prepare Washington Union High School students for college and quality jobs, shall Washington Unified School District upgrade technology in classrooms, job-training labs, and student- support facilities; modernize science labs; rehabilitate deteriorated roofs, plumbing, electrical, lighting, ventilation; improve safety; and acquire/construct/repair instructional and athletic sites, facilities and equipment; by issuing $22,000,000 in bonds at legal interest rates, with independent citizen oversight, no administrators' salaries, and all funds dedicated locally to Washington Union High School?"